rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

     3  onboarding__chooseLoginType  onboarding_privacy_policyShown         2133
     4     onboarding__loginFailure                            lost            1

-We can see which transitions take the most time and how often people have use different transitions.
+Now we can see which transitions take the most time and how often people have used different transitions.

-We can choose the longest 10 user's path.
+We could choose the 10 longest users' paths.

 .. code:: python

     df_agg.sort_values('trans_count', ascending=False).head(10)

 Out:

 .. code-block:: none

                                event_name                         next_event  trans_count